RokoVarano/dyd_api_searcher/README.md

 ### Usage

 - In the main page, use the input bar at the top and click on the grey eye button at the top right to filter your categories.
+Clear the input to get the full list.
 - Click on a category square to go into it's submenu.
 - In the submenu, click an item to get into the details.
 - To go to the previous page from anywhere, click on the '<' button at the top left, in the header.